 The more you open the lid, the longer you’ll need to cook, and the angrier your guests may become.

 A peek of just a few minutes can result in over half an hour of delays.
 So, for an efficient cook, it’s best to keep your lid closed.
 Use your thermometer, and satisfy your guests sooner rather than later.

 A thermometer is a pitmaster’s best friend.
 One should be in your right hand at all times.
 Keep it close, keep it safe.
 Seconds looking for a thermometer could compound into minutes of overcooking.
 Tough meat should be a pitmasters enemy.

 In cold weather, when opening the lid is a cardinal sin, the ability to remotely monitor your meat is essential.
-A good digital thermometer is the jewel in the crown of any pitmaster.
+A good digital thermometer is a jewel in the crown of any pitmaster.
 If you can, get a multiprobe digital thermometer.

 It will allow you to monitor the temperature in your cooking chamber, as well as the temperature of the meat itself.
 Splurging on the bells and whistles may also help.
-Features like alarms and reminders may give you the edge over your neighbors in keeping your meat at the ideal temperature.
+Features like alarms and reminders may give you the edge over your neighbours in keeping your meat at the ideal temperature.